mattermost/docs/source/administration/mmctl-cli-tool.rst

   # You can indicate the name of the export and its destination path
    $ mmctl export download samplename sample_export.zip

-   # or if you only indicate the name, the path would match it
+   # If you only indicate the name, the path will match it
    $ mmctl export download sample_export.zip

 **Options**